-It is not advisable to have two Campaigns with the same name. for the existence o, so please cthe names of the before you create your own in order or confusing
+Note It is not advisable to have two Campaigns with the same name.
+There is no check for the existence of a Campaign of the same name, so please check the names of the existing Campaigns before you create your own in order to avoid multiple Campaigns with identical or confusing names.